-Commissioned by the Rasa String Quartet, Echoes of the Gomero is a sonic journey through the labyrinth of our ancestral memory.
-A meditation on the invisible threads that bind us to those who came before, the piece explores the elusive nature of "home," not as a fixed location, but as a living, breathing tapestry woven through time and far-reaching geographies.
-Scored for string quartet and bombo legüero, the piece illuminates composer Brian Shankar Adler’s own Argentine heritage.
+Scored for string quartet and percussion, Echoes of the Gomero is a sonic journey through the labyrinth of our ancestral memory.
+Pulsing with thunder, tenderness, and a spacious mystery that lingers, the piece it explores the elusive nature of "home," not as a fixed location, but as a living, breathing tapestry woven through time and far-reaching geographies.

 Dance of the Cephalopod is an immersive, electroacoustic solo percussion piece that invites audiences to gather, listen, dance, and activate polyethylene wind chimes while contemplating the delicate balance between humanity and nature.
 From the lonely cry to the ecstatic escape of a multi-limbed sea creature, the work shares a story of survival, struggle, and the consequences of environmental degradation.
 Seamlessly accelerating, the piece features a spine-tingling blend of solo percussion and a backdrop of oceanic field recordings.